 (Not mine, to be honest – five days at One & Only Reethi Rah 15 years ago was enough for me – but I know many others feel differently.)

-Radisson Blu Resort Maldives has just opened.
+Radisson Blu Resort Maldives opened a couple of years ago, during the pandemic.
 It’s probably not in the same league as Reethi Rah or Cheval Blanc, but it certainly looks like a solid five star resort.